bpourian/vendingmachine-TDD/README.md

 $ rspec
 ```

+To interact with the code you will need to run a repl like `irb`.
-N.B. requires ruby version 2.4.1 and the bundler gem
+N.B. requires ruby version 2.4.1 and the bundler gem.

 User Stories
 ---------